Guided Distillation for Semi-Supervised Instance Segmentation: Conclusions

 \section{Conclusions}

-In this paper we introduced \ours, a new distillation recipe for semi-supervised instance segmentation.
+In this paper we introduced \ours, a new distillation appraoch for semi-supervised instance segmentation.
 This novel approach, combined with recent advances in segmentation methods and vision feature backbones, outperforms previous state-of-the-art in instance segmentation by a large margin on the Cityscapes and COCO benchmarks.
 We found that the optimal pretrained feature backbone varied as a function of the amount of labeled training data: while Swin-L (IN-21k) was optimal for most experiments, we found the ViT-L (DINOv2) backbones to be more effective in the very low annotation regime.

-In future work, we would like to test our approach for other prediction tasks such as object detection, to explore even weaker annotation regimes, and assess the robustness of our approach to domain shifts.
+In future work, we would like to test our approach for other prediction tasks such as object detection, to explore large scale SSL pretraining of transformer architectures that are better suited for dense prediction, and assess the robustness of our approach to domain shifts.

-\mypar{Estimation of carbon footprint} On COCO, it took 25 hours to train our ViT-L (DINOv2) model using 1\% of annotations, and about 2 days to train a Swin-L (IN-21k) model using 10\% of annotations.
-Trainings are 2.5 times faster on Cityscapes.
-Given the same formula used in \cite{oquab2023dinov2}, a Thermal Design Power (TDP) of V100-32G equal to 250W, a Power Usage Effectiveness (PUE) of 1.1, a carbon intensity factor of 0.385 kg CO$_2$ per KWh, a time of 2 days $\times$ 24 hours $\times$ 16 GPUs = 768 GPU hours to train our approach with a SWIN-L, it leads to 211 kWh, an equivalent CO$_2$ footprint of 211 $\times$ 0.385 = 81.2 kg.

 \mypar{Acknowledgements} Karteek Alahari is supported in part by the ANR grant AVENUE (ANR-18-CE23-0011).

 { }